 Your health care provider may talk about your pregnancy in weeks, rather than months or trimesters.
-The second trimester is from week 14 through week 28.
+The second trimester begins at week 14 and goes through week 28.

 During your visits, your doctor or midwife will:

 - Weigh you.

 - Measure your abdomen to see if your baby is growing as expected.

 - Sometimes take a urine sample to test for sugar or protein in your urine.
 If either of these is found, it could mean you have gestational diabetes or high blood pressure caused by pregnancy.

 At the end of each visit, your doctor or midwife will tell you what changes to expect before your next visit.
 Tell your doctor if you have any problems or concerns.
 It is OK to talk about any problems or concerns, even if you do not feel that they are important or related to your pregnancy.

 Hemoglobin testing measures the amount of red blood cells in your blood.
 Too few red blood cells can mean that you have anemia.
 This is a common problem in pregnancy, although easy to fix.

 Glucose tolerance testing checks for signs of diabetes which can begin during pregnancy.
 In this test, your doctor will give you a sweet liquid.
 An hour later, your blood will be drawn to check your blood sugar levels.
 If your results are not normal, you will have a longer glucose tolerance test.